corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/observability/k8-probes.md

 that they are up resulting in the pod being marked as ready.
 Failures in the readiness probe after a worker has started successfully are typically the result of issues with downstream services (for example, Kafka or Postgres).
 These situations should be recoverable, but a Cluster Operator should monitor for Kubernetes pods that are not marked as ready as these will not be processing work.
-When it comes to workers that expose HTTP endpoints (the REST and P2P Gateway workers), Kubernetes will not route HTTP requests to a worker that is not ready.
+In regards to workers that expose HTTP endpoints (the REST and P2P Gateway workers), Kubernetes will not route HTTP requests to a worker that is not ready.